 The study protocol is the core document of a study that should be drafted as one of the first steps in any research project once the research question has been clearly defined.
 The final version must precisely describe everything being done in the study to ensure reproducibility of the study.
 The protocol should be amended as needed and amendments should be justified.

-For PASS described in the Guideline of good pharmacovigilance practices (GVP) Module VIII - Post-authorisation safety studies, the Commission Implementing Regulation (EU) No 520/2012 provides legal definitions of the start of data collection (the date from which information on the first study subject is first recorded in the study dataset, or, in the case of secondary use of data, the date from which data extraction starts) and of the end of data collection (the date from which the analytical dataset is completely available).
-These dates provide timelines for the commencement of the study and the submission of the final study report to the competent authorities.
+For PASS described in the GVP Module VIII - Post-authorisation safety studies, the Commission Implementing Regulation (EU) No 520/2012 provides legal definitions of the start of data collection (the date from which information on the first study subject is first recorded in the study dataset, or, in the case of secondary use of data, the date from which data extraction starts) and of the end of data collection (the date from which the analytical dataset is completely available).
+These dates provide time references for the commencement of the study and the submission of the final study report to the competent authorities.
 It also provides the format of protocols, abstracts and final study reports for imposed PASS.
-Based on these formats, the European Medicines Agency (EMA) published detailed templates for the protocol and final study report which it recommends to be used for all PASS, including meta-analyses and systematic reviews.
+Based on these formats, the EMA published detailed templates for the protocol and final study report which it recommends to be used for all PASS, including meta-analyses and systematic reviews.
 The ISPE Guidelines for Good Pharmacoepidemiology Practices (GPP) provides guidance on what is expected from a pharmacoepidemiology study protocol and on the different aspects to be covered.
 It states that the protocol should include a description of the data quality and integrity, including abstraction of original documents, extent of source data verification, and validation of endpoints.
 The FDA’s Best Practices for Conducting and Reporting Pharmacoepidemiologic Safety Studies Using Electronic Health Care Data Sets includes a description of the elements that should be addressed in the protocols of such studies, including the choice of data sources and study population, the study design and the analyses.
 The ENCePP Checklist for Study Protocols seeks to stimulate researchers to consider important epidemiological aspects when designing a pharmacoepidemiological study and writing a study protocol.
 The Agency for Healthcare Research and Quality (AHRQ) published Developing a Protocol for Observational Comparative Effectiveness Research: A User’s Guide including best practice principles and checklists on a wide range of topics that are also applicable to observational studies outside the scope of comparative effectiveness research.